tasmota/docs/docs/Zigbee.md

 |`LedLink` or `LedLink_i`|(optional) when defined, this led keeps its normal Wifi/MQTT status indicator (blinking) and adds a glowing light when Permit Join is active (i.e. new devices are allowed to pair).|
 |`Led 1` or `Led_i 1`|(optional) when defined, is used as an indicator of traffic between Tasmota and MCU, which generally means Zigbee traffic is sent or received|

+### Advanced topic: Hardware or Software serial

+On **ESP32** serial is always handled by hardware so you don't need to bother.

+On **ESP8266** using the hardware serial is preferred.
+To do so, you need to use GPIOs 13/15 for Zigbee Rx/Tx and set `SerialLog 0`.
+Doing such, Z2T 'steals' the hardware UART from the serial console and uses it for communicating with the MCU.
+Otherwise Z2T uses Software Serial which requires compiling at 160MHz and might be unreliable on very rare occasions.

 ## Usage

 For a list of available commands see [Zigbee Commands](Commands.md#zigbee).